CDLM: Consistency Diffusion Language Models For Faster Sampling: Experiments

 \paragraph{Training Details}

-We fine-tune all models with LoRA~\cite{hu2022lora} applied to the attention and MLP modules.
-Models are optimized with AdamW using a constant schedule with warmup.
-During CDLM training, we use a block-wise causal mask with block size $32$ (see Figure~\ref{fig:attn-masks}).
-Prompts are left-padded to $512$ tokens and the generation length is $256$, yielding a fixed sequence length of $768$.
-We set loss weights to $(w_{\text{distill}}, w_{\text{cons}}, w_{\text{dlm}})=(1.0,\,0.5,\,0.01)$ for Dream and $(1.0,\,0.5,\,0.1)$ for LLaDA.
-Each model is trained for 16 epochs with an effective batch size of $64$, and we select the best epoch by validation performance, reporting results from the corresponding checkpoint.
-End-to-end training takes approximately \textbf{8 hours} for CDLM--Dream and \textbf{16 hours} for CDLM--LLaDA on 4$\times$~NVIDIA~A100 (80GB) GPUs.
+We fine-tune all models with LoRA~\cite{hu2022lora} applied to both attention and MLP modules, using a block-wise causal mask (Figure~\ref{fig:attn-masks}) with $B{=}32$ and $L_g{=}256$.
+End-to-end training takes approximately \textbf{8 hours} for CDLM--Dream and \textbf{16 hours} for CDLM--LLaDA on $4\times$ NVIDIA A100 (80GB) GPUs.
 Additional details are in Appendix~\ref{appendix:training}.

 \paragraph{Benchmarks.}